 - Avoid corner reflectors (dihedral and trihedral reflectors)

 No vertical/horizontal tail surfaces on aircraft

-- Surface orientation is the most important feature of a stealth aircraft, even without radar absorbing material, a stealth airframe can achieve much lower RCS compare to conventional aircraft
+- Surface orientation is the most important feature of a stealth aircraft, even without radar absorbing materials, a stealth airframe can achieve much lower RCS compare to conventional aircraft

 - Approach: add a secondary scatterer and adjust it so its scattered field cancels that of the bare target